Kenny Chesney: Early life

 Chesney was born on March 26, 1968, in Knoxville, Tennessee, United States, at St. Mary's Medical Center and was raised in Luttrell.
 He is of English and Irish descent.
 He is the son of David Chesney, a former elementary school teacher, and Karen Chandler, a hair stylist in the Knoxville area.
 Chesney has one sibling, a younger sister named Jennifer Chandler.
 In 1986, Chesney graduated from Gibbs High School, where he played baseball and football.
-He received his first guitar, "The Terminor", for Christmas and began teaching himself how to play it.
+He received his first guitar for Christmas and began teaching himself how to play it.

 Chesney studied advertising at East Tennessee State University in Johnson City, where he was a member of the ETSU Bluegrass Program and the Lambda Chi Alpha fraternity and graduated in 1990.
-In 1989, he recorded a self-released demo album at the Classic Recording Studio in Bristol, Virginia.
+In 1989, he recorded a self-released demo album, Good Old Boy At Heart at the Classic Recording Studio in Bristol, Virginia.
 He sold 1,000 copies while performing at the local clubs in Johnson City and used the money from album sales to help himself buy a new guitar.

-After graduation from East Tennessee State in 1990, he moved to Nashville, Tennessee, where he performed at several local clubs, including The Bluebird Cafe.
+After graduation from East Tennessee State in 1990, he moved to Nashville, Tennessee, where he performed at several local clubs.
+In March 1991, he passed an audition to sing at The Bluebird Cafe.
 He became the resident performer at The Turf, a honky tonk bar in the city's historic district.

-Career and awards
+Career

-Signing first publishing and record deals

-In 1992, the head of writer relations at BMI, Clay Bradley, recommended Chesney to his friend, Troy Tomlinson, at Opryland Music Group by saying: "I met this kid today from East Tennessee.
-He's a good singer, a good songwriter, and more than anything, I think you're going to really like him as a person."
+In 1992, the head of writer relations at BMI, Clay Bradley, recommended Chesney to his friend, Troy Tomlinson, at Opryland Music Group.
 Chesney performed five songs during his audition for Tomlinson.
-Tomlinson's reaction was enthusiastic, later telling HitQuarters:

-First of all I was attracted to the songs, because I thought that he painted great pictures in his lyrics, particularly for someone who had not been around the typical Music Row co-writes.
-I thought that he sang very well too.
-But more than anything there was a kind of this 'I-will-do-it' look in his eyes – I was really drawn in by the fact that he was so set on being successful in this business.

 Chesney left the audition with a songwriter's contract.
 A year later, an appearance at a songwriter's showcase led to a contract with Capricorn Records, which had recently started a country division.

-In My Wildest Dreams (1994)

 Chesney's debut album, In My Wildest Dreams, was released on the independent Capricorn Records label in April 1994.
 The album's first two singles, "Whatever It Takes" and "The Tin Man", both reached the lower regions of the U.S. Billboard Hot Country Singles & Tracks chart.
 The album sold approximately 10,000 copies before Capricorn Records closed its country music division in Nashville later that year and moved to Atlanta.